Multiple endocrine neoplasia (MEN) I

 Hormone replacement therapy is given when entire glands are removed or do not produce enough hormones.

 Pituitary and parathyroid tumors are usually noncancerous (benign), but some pancreatic tumors may become cancerous (malignant) and spread to the liver.
 These can lower life expectancy.

 The symptoms of peptic ulcer disease, low blood sugar, excess calcium in the blood, and pituitary dysfunction usually respond well to appropriate treatment.

 The tumors can keep coming back.
 Symptoms and complications depend on which glands are involved.
 Regular check-ups by your provider are essential.

 Contact your provider if you notice symptoms of MEN I or have a family history of this condition.

 Screening close relatives of people affected with this disorder is recommended.

 National Comprehensive Cancer Network website.
-Clinical practice guidelines in oncology (NCCN guideines): neuroendocrine tumors.
-Version 1.2019.
+Clinical practice guidelines in oncology (NCCN guidelines): neuroendocrine and adrenal tumors.
+Version 1.2022.

 Newey PJ, Thakker RV.
 Multiple endocrine neoplasia.
 In: Melmed S, Auchus RJ, Goldfine AB, Koenig RJ, Rosen CJ, eds.
 Williams Textbook of Endocrinology.
 14th ed.
 Philadelphia, PA: Elsevier; 2020:chap 42.